-The rapid advancement of technology that boosts global connectivity is a powerful trend set to impact individuals and businesses of all kinds, and the logistics industry is no exception.
+The rapid advancement of technology that boosts global connectivity is a powerful trend set to impact individuals and businesses of all kinds - especially in the wake of this pandemic.
+The logistics industry is no exception.
 While it is difficult to predict what exactly will happen next, there are four key trends that we believe are important to the business world, especially in Asia.

 Strong global transportation networks make trade easier, more affordable and faster, and companies of all sizes now have access to global markets that were once unreachable.
 A key factor contributing to a global trade market worth in excess of US$19 trillion (Statista).

 Customers now fully expect businesses to be accountable for the entire customer journey, even the parts they are not directly responsible for.

 Businesses that can ensure seamless end-to-end experiences from order to return jump one step ahead of the game - inspiring loyalty and driving repeat business.
 Your ecosystem must have the capacity to reach millions of consumers worldwide.
 But it also needs to offer secure payment, fulfilment, tracking, returns, and even shopping cart management.

 With the proliferation of Internet of Things, high-tech and high-value added goods can be transported with near real-time visibility in a way that you couldn’t before, ensuring the goods remain viable and safe.

 Trends in connectivity are fundamentally reshaping the business landscape today – but they are just the tip of the iceberg in our hyper-connected world.
 Let’s face it – as the contents of our freight planes and vehicles evolve, the smartest, best-connected businesses in Asia will be in a position to thrive.

 Need more tips on how to stay ahead of the curve?
 Check out more content from our dedicated Asia Pacific small business hub.

 PreviousIt’s Time For SMEs To Take Advantage Of Trade Deals